sungwill/Python-Application-Tutorial/chapter2.md

 *** =instructions
 While at the same location, Jack happens to have a pendulum in his pocket, so he wants to measure the time needed for the pendulum to complete 1 period.
 Please create a function called timePeriod that takes in 2 parameters: an integer length and an integer height.
-Then, use the equation T = 2π * (length / g)^(1/2)  to return the value of T.
+Then, use the equation T = 2π * √(length / g)  to return the value of T in timePeriod.

-T = 2π * (length / g)^(1/2)
+T = 2π * √(length / g)

+√ = square root

+Must use python math functions!

 *** =hint
 Call the gForce function to find the value of g.
+Use math.pi for π
+Use math.sqrt(x) for √(length / g)
 *** =pre_exercise_code
 ```{python}